s-mishra/midsea_template/content/contact/index.md

     content:
       title: Contact
       text: |-
-        We welcome people from all backgrounds to join us.
-If you are interested in joining us, please contact us.
+        We welcome people from all backgrounds.
+If you are interested in joining, working or funding with us, please contact us at.
       email: crystal.chua@nus.edu.sg
       phone:  +65 6601 2408
       address: